osrf/www.ros.org/wp-content/plugins/disable-comments/readme.txt

 **Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.**

+== Advanced Configuration ==

+Some of the plugin's behaviour can be modified by site administrators and plugin/theme developers through code:

+* Define `DISABLE_COMMENTS_REMOVE_COMMENTS_TEMPLATE` and set it to `false` to prevent the plugin from replacing the theme's comment template with an empty one.

+These definitions can be made either in your main `wp-config.php` or in your theme's `functions.php` file.

 == Changelog ==

+= 1.5 =
+* Remove the comments feed link from the head in WP 4.4 and higher.

+= 1.4.2 =
+* Delay loading of translation text domain until all plugins are loaded.
+This allows plugins to modify translations.

+= 1.4 =
+* Hide the troublesome "persistent mode" option for all sites where it is not in use.
+This option will be removed in a future release.

+= 1.3.2 =
+* Compatibility updates and code refactoring for WordPress 4.3
+* Adding a few new translations

+= 1.3.1 =
+* Change the behaviour for comment feed requests.
+This removes a potential security issue.

+= 1.3 =
+* Move persistent mode filter into a define.
+* Add an advanced option to show the theme's comment template even when comments are disabled.

+= 1.2 =
+* Allow network administrators to disable comments on custom post types across the whole network.

+= 1.1.1 =
+* Fix PHP warning when active_sitewide_plugins option doesn't contain expected data type.

+= 1.1 =
+* Attempt to hide the comments template ("Comments are closed") whenever comments are disabled.

+= 1.0.4 =
+* Fix CSRF vulnerability in the admin.
+Thanks to dxw for responsible disclosure.

+= 1.0.3 =
+* Compatibility fix for WordPress 3.8

+= 1.0.2 =
+* Disable comment-reply script for themes that don't check comment status properly.
+* Add French translation

 = 1.0.1 =
 * Fix issue with settings persistence in single-site installations.